Please take these steps to make sure that you are ready for the upcoming spring semester.

 3. Verify and update your personal data via Student Essentials.

-- Verify and update your home and local addresses, phone numbers, emergency contact, and emergency mass notification information.
+- Verify and update your contact information; maintain your home and local addresses, cell and home phone numbers, emergency contact, and CornellALERT information.

 4. Review the Student Record Privacy Statement: Annual Notification under FERPA.